NFDI4Energy/EFZN_rdm/README.md

 </details>

-While maybe not as critical for society at large, scientists can face similar problem when trying to access old data or programs that were written for other purposes but are know needed for the current tasks: Data are insufficiently labeled, have been overwritten, commercial computer programs have been discontinued or process details have not been recorded.
+While maybe not as critical for society at large, scientists can face similar problems when trying to access old data or programmes that were written for other purposes but are now needed for current tasks: Data are insufficiently labeled, have been overwritten, commercial computer programmes have been discontinued or process details were not recorded.

 **Research Data Management (RDM)**  aims to break this dynamic by ensuring a sustainable and coherent strategy for all data types throughout the research process, enabling researchers to store, access and re-use their own work effectively and safely and opening their findings worldwide to improve on cross-disciplinary collaboration, monitoring and replication.